-Anemia of inflammation, also known as anemia of chronic disease, develops as a result of a long-term infection or disease.
+Anemia of inflammation, also known as anemia of chronic disease, develops as a result of an ongoing infection or disease.
 Usually, it does not cause severe anemia.
 Anemia of inflammation is thought to be the second most common type of anemia, next to iron deficiency anemia.
 Although anemia of inflammation is most often seen in people who have a chronic disease, it can also appear in young children who only have a simple ear infection.
 Anemia of inflammation may go unnoticed and untreated because the attention is centered on the disease that is causing it.

 In the past, it was believed that anemia of inflammation was associated only with infections such as syphilis and tuberculosis.
 Over the last 30 years, connections between the condition and inflammatory diseases such as rheumatoid arthritis, connective tissue disorders, chronic infection, trauma, or cancer have also been established.